icebaker/nano-bots-api/README.md

 ## Public API

-This API is available for free as a public API at https://api.nbots.io.
+This API is available for free as a public API at: https://api.nbots.io

 It is used to power the following projects: